andresmax/andresmax/README.md

 I define, design, and build products — especially AI-driven ones.
 Not an operator or CEO type; I'm the builder and product partner in the room.

+Recently exited a services company.
+Now focused on a small portfolio of founder-led products and experiments.

 **Strengths:** Product strategy • UX/Design • Software architecture • AI systems • Turning vague ideas into shipped products

 ## Connect